InbaKrish/Learnings_zettlekasten/RubyConf 2024 - CFP.md

 AI - Why Not Ruby?
 Dive into the AI revolution with Ruby!
 Learn to integrate AI into your Ruby/Rails apps using tools like LangChain and vector databases.
 This talk demystifies LLM-powered applications, showing how Ruby's LangChain makes AI integration accessible for all Rubyists.

 ### Description
-We are in 2k24, When we talk about modern web applications/services, we can't ignore the AI part in it.
-Every products and tech giants incorporate the AI magics to their ecosystem to boost the user satisfaction and also for some show offs (offcourse boosting the sales and income).
+In 2024, AI is a cornerstone of modern web applications and services.
+From enhancing user experiences to driving sales, tech giants integrate AI to captivate users and boost their bottom lines.

 #### Why (not) Ruby?
-When it comes to Ruby, it remains a outlier, especially when it comes to AI/ML or on the whole data science works.
+Ruby has often been seen as an outlier in the AI and data science domains.
+Despite its mature and pragmatic community, and the mantra "there's a gem for that," Ruby has lagged in AI/ML advancements.

-Ruby and its community is mature and pragmatic, we hate re-inventing the wheel, the notion of **there's a gem for it** says it all.
-Recently, there’s a shift back to monolithic architecture as an alternative to microservices.
-In this context, Ruby on Rails stands as the Mjolnir of monolithic frameworks.
+However, there's a resurgence of interest in monolithic architectures, with Ruby on Rails emerging as a robust framework in this area, akin to Mjolnir in its strength and utility.

 #### Hope for Rubyists
 Despite the scare scenario of Ruby on AI race for the past decades, the community has acknowledged these limitations and has actively been working on creating and enhancing the AI requirements attracting more developers and companies to use Ruby in their AI/ML products (off-course added with all the Ruby magics).